Shopify/flow-code-examples/run-code-examples/http-chat-completions/README.md

 1. Add a "Send HTTP Request" action before the "Run Code" action
 2. Configure it with one of the example cURL requests below
-3. Store your API key in Flow's environment variables for security
+3. Store your API key in Flow's secret storage for security

 ### Step 2: Add Run Code Action